claudiosv/pandas-dp/README.md

 # pypryvacy

 PyPryvacy is a differential privacy extension for Pandas.
 Use it simply by importing the module and instantiating a mechanism.
+Use the `.private` accessor on any Dataframe or Series to access differentially private versions of algorithms, or obtain noise directly.

 ```python
 import numpy as np